mvysny/karibu-testing/karibu-testing-v8/README.md

 }
 ```

-> Note: obtain the newest version from the release name, and the tag name as well: [https://github.com/mvysny/karibu-testing/releases](https://github.com/mvysny/karibu-testing/releases)
+> Note: obtain the newest version from the tag name above

 You will also need to add the Kotlin language support into your project, to at least compile the testing classes: [Setup Kotlin Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).